Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 \subsubsection{Virialised structures (haloes)}

 The normalized Navarro-Frenk-White (NFW) profile \citet{NFW_1997} can be written as

-where $f(c) = \ln(1+c)-c/(1+c)$, $c(M)$ is the halo concentration, and the halo mass $M(R)$ and halo virial radius $r_\mathrm{v}(R)$ are defined in equations \eqref{eq:whm-hm-peakheight} and \eqref{eq:whm-hm-virialoverdensity}, respectively.
+where $f(c) = \ln(1+c)-c/(1+c)$, $c(M)$ is the halo concentration \sB{(for conciseness, we may not always specify the mass dependence)}, and the halo mass $M(R)$ and halo virial radius $r_\mathrm{v}(R)$ are defined in equations \eqref{eq:whm-hm-peakheight} and \eqref{eq:whm-hm-virialoverdensity}, respectively.
 The Heaviside step function $\Theta(r_\mathrm{v}-r)$ and the normalisation ensure that all halo mass $M$ is within its virial radius $r_\mathrm{v}$, i.e., the volume integral of equation \eqref{eq:ing-dpwf-NFW} over the initially collapsing sphere with radius $R$ gives $1$.

 As a consequence, the normalized NFW halo Window function $W_\mathrm{h}(k,R)$ is obtained by plugging equation \eqref{eq:ing-dpwf-NFW} into \eqref{eq:whm-hm-window} yielding (for reference see \citealt{Cooray_2002,Mead_2015})